 (This post may contain affiliate links.
 Please read our disclosure policy for more information.)

-Moab UT is filled with more of the most incredible hiking trails of many areas we’ve explored.
-Many of them are located in the national parks: Canyonlands and Arches.
+Eastern Utah is filled with incredible hiking trails with unique landscapes and epic views.
+Many of the best hiking in Moab is found within the national parks: Canyonlands and Arches National Park.
 But if going into a national park just doesn’t fit in your itinerary, like if you’re hiking with your dog, you can still find some fantastic trails near town.
 These are 5 of our favorite Moab hiking trails you don’t want to miss.

 Moab Hiking Trails Outside the National Parks

-The entrances to two National Parks are conveniently located right off hwy 191 in Moab, so our first visit to this land of outdoor adventure was all about exploring Arches and Canyonlands National Park.
+The entrances to two of Utah’s 5 national parks are conveniently located right off Hwy 191 in Moab.
+Our first visit to this land of outdoor adventure was all about exploring Arches and Canyonlands National Park.
 There’s no doubt they both have some of the best Moab hiking trails, but it can be quite a drive to reach many of the trailheads.
-And dogs aren’t allowed on those trails, so they’re not much of an option when adventuring with your pet.
+Dogs aren’t allowed on trails within the park, so they’re not much of an option when adventuring with your pet.

-Whether you are short on time, have your pup along with you, or just want to avoid the national park crowds, try one of these 5 favorite kid friendly hikes in Moab.
+these 5 favorite kid-friendly hikes in Moab are perfect when you are short on time, have your pup along with you, or just want to avoid the national park crowds. (and make sure to read these tips for making hikes more fun for the kids!).

-This post was written with a lot of help from Logan (12 years old), who thinks it doesn’t get much better than hiking in Moab!
+This post was written with a lot of help from Logan (12 years old), who thinks a day on the trails doesn’t get much better than hiking in Moab!

 Tips for Hiking in the Desert

-When planning any outdoor adventure in the desert, preparedness is key.
-Even in the winter months, the sun is strong in the desert.
+When planning any outdoor adventure in the desert, preparedness is essential.
+Even in the winter months, the sun is intense in the desert.

 - pack plenty of water, especially in the summer months